melc/catalog/README.md

 - Create an account on *http://aws.amazon.com*
 - On AWS Managament Console select Lightsail
 - Choose OS only Ubuntu 16.04 LTS
-- Change SSH key pair from default to a new ssh key pairs and download to your local machine
+- Change SSH key pair from default to a new ssh key pairs and download to your host machine
 - Create Instance and Static IP, attach static ip to instance

 ### 2. Configure the Firewall (Change ssh port from 22 to 2200)
-- Open the file /etc/ssh/sshd_config on local machine, change the port number 22 to 2200.
+- Open the file /etc/ssh/sshd_config on host machine, change the port number 22 to 2200.
-- Click on the button "Connect using SSH", and execute the following commands on remote machine
+- Click on the button "Connect using SSH", and execute the following commands on virtual machine
     ```
     sudo service ssh restart
     sudo ufw status